attivio/searchui/DevelopersGuide.md

 A *fork* is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

 Forking the search-ui repo is a simple two-step process:
-1. On GitHub, navigate to the attivio/search-ui repository.
+1. On GitHub, navigate to the [attivio/search-ui](https://github.com/attivio/search-ui) repository.
-2. In the top-right corner of the page, click Fork.
+2. In the top-right corner of the page, click **Fork**.
 Select the destination for the forked project.

 That's it!
-Now, you have a fork of the original attivio/search-ui repository.
+Now, you have a fork of the original **attivio/search-ui** repository.

 See https://help.github.com/articles/fork-a-repo/ for more information about forking projects and keeping in sync with changes made to the original project.